-Door to Door delivery is the most common and convenient way of shipment for the customer.
-In this case, the customer is free of all the arrangement related to the sea freight container shipment.
-We are in charge of all the process beginning with container loading, delivery to the port, arriving at the destination.
+Door to door delivery is the most common and convenient way of shipment for the customer.
+In this case, the customer is free of all the arrangements related to the sea freight container shipment.
+We are in charge of the entire process, beginning with container loading through delivery to the port and up to arriving at the destination.

 Door-to-door services are end-to-end logistics services that allow transporting your goods from your warehouse/factory/ home to the agreed final destination.
-These services, also called "all-in" transportation solutions allow each customer to entrust his goods to a professional for a successful and efficient shipment.
+These services, also called "all-in" transportation solutions will enable each customer to entrust his goods to a professional for a successful and efficient shipment.

 These services come with all the complex administrative procedures to respect (customs clearance etc.) and enable you to get your goods delivered with complete peace of mind.

 The transfer of goods from the supplier's factory to the freight forwarder's warehouse is called the "Export Haulage".
-This first step generally includes the use of one or several trucks (possibly trains) and usually takes only a few days depending on the distance to be traveled.
+This first step generally includes the use of one or several trucks (possibly trains), and usually takes only a few days depending on the distance to be travelled.

-On the other hand, if the agreement stipulates that the buyer takes responsibility for the transport half-way, the sender will be in charge of the shipment since this first step.
+On the other hand, if the agreement stipulates that the buyer takes responsibility for the transport half-way, the sender will be in charge of the shipment from this first step.

 Customs clearance for export is required by the authorities of the country of origin to register all cargoes leaving the territory.
 Customs clearance is carried out by an authorized customs broker.
-A document declaring carefully every item contained in the cargo is required, as well as other supporting administrative documents (e.g. Chinese export licenses).
+A document carefully declaring every item contained in the shipment is required, as well as other supporting administrative records (e.g., Chinese export licenses).

 The handling of the goods before departure comes with several tasks to be performed by the freight forwarder or the agent.
-The freight forwarder receives the goods after unloading the truck to proceed to a detailed inspection of the shipment.
+The freight forwarder receives the products after unloading the truck for a detailed inspection of the shipment.
 The cargo will be accepted after inspecting the packing and controlling all the administrative documents.

-Once the shipment has been accepted, it is stored in the warehouse and loaded into a container for shipment to the agreed port/airport of destination.
-The goods can be loaded on one or several containers depending on the total volume of the shipment.
-If the volume is insufficient to fill an entire container, the shipment will be loaded into a shared container with goods from other customers, to reach the same final destination port.
-This is what we call LCL shipments (Less than a container load).
-A few days before departure, the various shipments are packed in the container and transported by truck to the port/airport.
-The container is stacked with other containers to be loaded on the same vessel.
+Once the shipment has been accepted, it is stored in the warehouse and loaded into a container for transfer to the agreed port/airport of destination.
+The goods can be loaded onto one or several vessels depending on the total volume of the purchase.
+If the amount is insufficient to fill an entire box, the purchase will be loaded into a shared container with goods from other customers to reach the same final destination port.
+This is what we call LCL shipments (less than a container load).
+A few days before departure, the multiple shipments are packed in the container and transported by truck to the port/airport.
+The box is stacked with other boxes to be loaded on the same vessel.

 The authorities require import customs clearance on arrival for all goods entering the country.
-This step consists in declaring the goods and their values in order to determine the amount of the duty payable (in case there is no exemption).
+This step consists of declaring the products and their values to determine the amount of the duty payable (in case there is no exemption).

 The transfer of the cargo from the warehouse to the consignee's address is designated as "destination or import haulage".
 One or several trucks (sometimes even a train) are hired to transport the goods to the warehouse.
 This step can take a few days, depending on the distance.

 In a door-to-door service, the transport is carried out by the forwarder who takes care of the final delivery.
-The customer can also pick up the goods at the freight forwarders warehouse and then handle the final delivery on his own.
-Usually, individuals/companies operating on a tight budget opt for this solution, which is obviously quite cheaper.
+The customer can also pick up the goods at the freight forwarder’s warehouse and then handle the last delivery on their own.
+Usually, individuals/companies operating on a tight budget opt for this solution, which is cheaper.

-Shipping cost depends on origin, destination, service, package weight, and other considerations.
+Shipping costs depend on origin, destination, service, package weight, and other considerations.

-- The size of the package is a key determining factor of your shipping rate.
-As a general rule, the bigger the package, the more it costs to ship.
+The size of the package is a critical determining factor of your shipping rate.
+As a general rule, the bigger the box, the more it costs to ship.

 To better meet the needs of each client, several variations of rates and services are available.
-In this way, you can choose between two main option as regards sea freight:
+In this way, you can choose between two main option regarding sea freight:

 offers two types of full containers: